 - Do not use Tor/VPNs to access services that are on the same network (ISP) as the destination service.
 For example, do not connect to Tor from your University Network to access a University Service anonymously.
-Instead, use a different source point (such as a public Wi-Fi) that cannot be correlated easily by an adversary. - Do not use Tor/VPN from an obviously monitored network (such as a corporate/governmental Network) but instead try to find an unmonitored network such as a public Wi-Fi or a residential Wi-Fi. - Use multiple layers (such as what will be recommended in this guide later: VPN over Tor) so that an adversary might be able to see that someone connected to the service through Tor but will not be able to see that it was you because you were connected to a VPN and not the Tor Network.
+Instead, use a different source point (such as a public Wi-Fi) that cannot be correlated easily by an adversary. - Do not use Tor/VPN from an obviously heavily monitored network (such as a corporate/governmental network) but instead try to find an unmonitored network such as a public Wi-Fi or a residential Wi-Fi. - Consider the use of multiple layers (such as what will be recommended in this guide later: VPN over Tor) so that an adversary might be able to see that someone connected to the service through Tor but will not be able to see that it was you because you were connected to a VPN and not the Tor Network.

-Be aware again that this might not be enough against a motivated global adversary66 with wide access to global mass surveillance.
-Such an adversary might have access to logs no matter where you are and could use those to deanonymize you.
+Be aware again that this might not be enough against a motivated global adversary77 with wide access to global mass surveillance.
+Such an adversary might have access to logs no matter where you are and could use those to de-anonymize you.
+Usually, these attacks are part of what is called a Sybil Attack78.
+These adversaries are out of the scope of this guide.